HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 7. If the GFE Contributor accepts the request, they will collect the requested estimate(s), place them into a GFE Bundle, attach it to the task and mark completed.

 8. The GFE Coordination Requester can retrieve a GFE Collection Bundle (made up of attached GFE Bundles and information about [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s) at any time through a gfe-retrieve operation.
-They could also choose to ‘close’ the Coordination Task by marking it as completed.
+They could also choose to ‘close’ the Coordination Task by marking it as completed and include a statusReason.

 ### Data Structures ###